US Criminal Records

 Serious Traffic Violations

-A conviction record usually entails any convictions of a crime that a person receives in a court of law.
-Conviction records are stored (usually digitally) by local, county or state law enforcement or other government agencies.
+A conviction record details the conviction of a crime that a person receives in a court of law.
+Conviction records are stored both physically and digitally by local, county or state law enforcement or other government agencies.
 A conviction record can include both misdemeanors and felonies.
 A conviction record is often termed an “arrest and conviction record” and may include other information such as any arrests that may not have resulted in a conviction and past and present arrest warrants.

 Probation records pertain to the conditions of an offender’s probation.
 Probation is often given to convicted offenders by a judge instead of or along with incarceration, allowing the offender to be released back into the community under certain restrictions.
 Like parole, probation is an alternative to incarceration but is different than parole because it involves conditions placed on an offender prior to or in lieu of serving jail time.
 If the conditions of probation are not met, then the offender may likely be incarcerated or provided with tougher conditions and fines.
 Offenders placed on probation are usually of minimal risk to society, unlike a person who served time in prison and is on parole.
 The conditions of parole vary widely and are sometimes outlined in statues or under the discretion of the judge.
 The length of time an offender is placed on parole widely varies as well, anywhere from just the time it takes to pay off a large fine, to a few months or possibly several years.
 Some examples of probation conditions include fines, community service, education classes and having to report to a parole officer regularly.